 Kojic acid is helpful as a lightening and brightening agent.
 "It's a great alternative to hydroquinone, which can be too irritating for sensitive skin types," Herrmann explains.
 The benefits of using products with this active ingredient include everything from a brighter complexion to the reduced appearance of hyperpigmentation.
 "It can help lighten both sunspots and the hormonally triggered pigmentation of melasma," says Herrmann.
 But because it is an acid, it's important to look for products with low concentrations, up to 1%, to avoid an irritant reaction.

 "If you're looking to brighten your skin and reduce unwanted brown spots, kojic acid is a good option," says Herrmann.
-It's particularly great because, unlike retinoids and hydroquinone, kojic acid is safe in pregnancy, when melasma often worsens.
+It's particularly great because, unlike retinoids and hydroquinone, kojic acid is safe during pregnancy, when melasma often worsens.
 "It shouldn't be used by anyone allergic to it (or to other ingredients in the formulation), used on wounds, or used on the lips or eyelids," she explains.

 Herrmann adds that because kojic acid is an inherently unstable ingredient that is quickly oxidized in the air, it's important to find high-quality products containing it.
 "If your product is or turns brownish in color, it's time to replace it."